 Our goal is to preserve the history of Cannon Beach by seeking, collecting, and protecting historical artifacts and memorabilia of all kinds, by recording oral histories, and by making these materials available to the public whenever possible.

 The Cannon Beach History Center and Museum depends on its generous and enthusiastic corps of volunteers to help keep Cannon Beach’s history alive and growing.
 No matter what your skills or interests, there’s sure to be a place for you to enjoy yourself and contribute to CBHCM at the same time!

-VOLUNTEER NEEDS AT PRESENT: People who are interested in organizing the library, executing the next Cottage & Garden Tour, and offering help at concerts and special events.
+VOLUNTEER NEEDS AT PRESENT: People who are interested in organizing the library, being a docent at the Museum, executing the next Cottage & Garden Tour, and offering help at concerts and special events.

 We’re using SignUp.com (the leading online Sign-up and reminder tool) to organize our upcoming Sign-ups.

 Here’s how it works in 3 easy steps: